I am traveling to Milan for the first time, which places do you recommend to visit?

 Most tourist attractions can be reached by Metro - which is quite clean and you can buy a day-pass with unlimited rides and stops!

 1) take express bus from airport to the city - and buy round trip to save even more - taxi is about $100 each way.

-2) take a train from Milano to Como station (approx 45 min. ride) - In Como, you can get on a boat and see the beautiful towns around LAGO di COMO - this can be a day-trip or you can decide to sleep over in one of the towns - we chose to stay in Bellagio - we stayed at the Swiss Hotel which is near the boat dock - ask for a room facing the lake :) almost 2 years agoAnswered by Pierina via WorldNomads.com
+2) take a train from Milano to Como station (approx 45 min. ride) - In Como, you can get on a boat and see the beautiful towns around LAGO di COMO - this can be a day-trip or you can decide to sleep over in one of the towns - we chose to stay in Bellagio - we stayed at the Swiss Hotel which is near the boat dock - ask for a room facing the lake :) over 2 years agoAnswered by Pierina via WorldNomads.com